-Bunk Spann, Secretary — Milton G. “Bunk” Spann is the founder of the National Center for Developmental Education at Appalachian State University.
+Bunk Spann, Vice-Chair — Milton G. “Bunk” Spann is the founder of the National Center for Developmental Education at Appalachian State University.
 As a former member of the Boone, N.C., Town Council, Bunk was instrumental in establishing the Boone Water Committee and for several years chaired the town’s Water Conservation Committee that developed several water conservation programs.
 Following his tenure on the Town Council, Bunk was appointed to the Planning Commission and shortly thereafter was elected chair.
 During his 36 years in Boone, Bunk led the effort to establish the town as a “Smart Growth” community.
 He and his wife Nancy now live in Asheville, N.C., at the Deerfield Episcopal Retirement Community where he is working to help make Deerfield and Asheville an even more environmentally friendly and sustainable community.

 Board Members At-Large